 Students who have questions while completing coursework have the option of using the "Feedback" tab available on every Quantic screen.
 Using this tab creates a record of the Quantic screen that prompted the learner's question, and allows the Student Support Team to provide relevant feedback.
-Feedback emails are addressed by the Instructional Team members responsible for the relevant course.
+Feedback emails are addressed by subject matter experts.
 Quantic regularly surveys students to assess satisfaction with the program and also reviews student performance to determine whether program improvements are needed, in line with Quantic's mission.